 Russia built and still supplies fuel for Iran's only operating civilian nuclear power reactor at Bushehr, a project from which Russia earns significant revenues.
 Russia and Iran reportedly are negotiating for Russia to build at least two additional nuclear power plants in Iran.
-During his November 2015 visit to Iran, Putin announced a resumption of civilian nuclear cooperation with Iran, potential including reprocessing enriched uranium-reprocessing that might be required for Iran to meet its requirements under the JCPOA.
+During his November 2015 visit to Iran, Putin announced a resumption of civilian nuclear cooperation with Iran, potentially including reprocessing enriched uranium.
 In December 2015, Russia was the end destination of the shipment out of Iran of almost all of Iran's stockpile of low-enriched uranium-helping Iran meet a key requirement of the JCPOA.

 Other issues similarly align Iran and Russia.
 Since 2014, Iran and Russia have apparently both seen themselves as targets of Western sanctions (over the Ukraine issue, in the case of Russia).
 Iran and Russia have also separately accused the United States and Saudi Arabia of colluding to lower world oil prices in order to pressure Iran and Russia economically.
-In August 2014, Russia and Iran reportedly agreed to a broad trade and energy deal which might include an exchange of Iranian oil (500,000 barrels per day) for Russian goods92-a deal that might go into effect now that Iran sanctions have been lifted.
-Russia is an oil exporter, but Iranian oil that Russia might buy under this arrangement would presumably free up additional Russian oil for export.
+In August 2014, Russia and Iran reportedly agreed to a broad trade and energy deal which might include an exchange of Iranian oil (500,000 barrels per day) for Russian goods-a deal that might be implemented now that Iran sanctions have been lifted.
+Russia is an oil exporter, but Iranian oil that Russia might buy under this arrangement would free additional Russian oil for export.
 Iran and Russia reaffirmed this accord in April 2015.
 Russian firms are also reportedly discussing new investments in Iran's energy sector.
-During President Putin's November 2015 visit to Tehran, Russian officials announced a \$5 billion line of credit to Iran for possible joint projects, including additional natural gas pipelines, railroads, and power plants.93
+During President Putin's November 2015 visit to Tehran, Russian officials announced a \$5 billion line of credit to Iran for possible joint projects, including additional natural gas pipelines, railroads, and power plants.